Harshal7284/CodeAlpha_Task3_Sales-prediction-model/README.md

-# Sales Price Prediction 📈

-An interactive Machine Learning web application that predicts product sales based on advertising investments across TV, Radio, and Newspaper channels.
+# Sales Price Prediction 📈An interactive Machine Learning web application that predicts product sales based on advertising investments across TV, Radio, and Newspaper channels.
 Built with a Multiple Linear Regression model, this project features a dynamic, slider-based UI that provides real-time sales estimations and visualizes the contribution of each advertising channel.

 ## 📂 Project Structure